TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-Press Ctrl+O in Firefox, and type cmd.exe in the top bar + click ENTER.
+Press Ctrl+O in Firefox, then type cmd.exe in the top bar and click ENTER.

 <br />